 - Personal monitoring programs

-Aftercare programs are ideal for rehab alumni and people who have several weeks or months of sobriety under their belts.
-This type of program provides group therapy sessions that meet in a safe, clinical location once a week.
+Aftercare programs are ideal for rehab alumni and people who have several weeks or months of sobriety under their belts and have already completed a highly structured magic mushroom treatment program.
+Aftercare provides group therapy sessions that meet in a safe, clinical location once a week.

 During aftercare meetings, clients are encouraged to share personal struggles and successes related to their recovery and sobriety.
 Meetings are designed to be encouraging. non-judgmental, and safe spaces where clients can feel accepted, regardless of their failings.
 This type of peer support is essential to lasting recovery.

 If you or a loved one is addicted to mushrooms, don’t hesitate to call Nova Recovery Center.
 We know the struggle of addiction well and we are here to help.
-Our knowledgeable and friendly staff members are ready to walk with you through the journey of recovery, so what are you waiting for?
+Our knowledgeable and friendly staff members are ready to walk with you through your magic mushroom treatment options, so what are you waiting for?
 Call now to get started.

 - Gender-specific treatment